Cryptec/GameArch/README.md

 ### Images

 the ideal resolution for Boxcover like N64 or SNES to display perfectly in the 'Grid-view' is 800px x 560px!

+### Backup

+If you want to backup your GameArch Data, you need to save your `db.sqlite` file from the `/Backend/db` folder, and also the images from the `/Backend/public/uploads` folder.
+To restore simply copy the db file and the images back in place in your new installation.